-- Websites: Youtube, Facebook, Instagram, LinkedIn contents can contain unstructured data such as social media messages.
+- Websites: YouTube, Facebook, Instagram, and LinkedIn content can contain unstructured data such as social media messages.

-- Media files: All sorts of media files such as images, audio, video.
+- Media files: All sorts of media files such as images, audio, and video.

 - Communication: Mobile communication data, SMS messages, location data, live chat, IM, collaboration software.

-- Books, Magazines, articles, blogs, press releases, Medical records (X-Rays, ECG or imaginary data).
+- Books, Magazines, articles, blogs, press releases, and Medical records (X-Rays, ECG, or imaginary data).